speechbrain/speechbrain/recipes/CVSS/S2ST/README.md

 ## Dataset
 CVSS is a massively multilingual-to-English speech-to-speech translation corpus.
 It covers pairs from 21 languages into English.
 CVSS is derived from the Common Voice speech corpus and the CoVoST 2 speech-to-text translation corpus.
 The CVSS dataset includes two versions of spoken translation: CVSS-C and CVSS-T. While both versions can be utilized to train the S2UT model, we recommend using CVSS-C because of its superior speech quality.

+The first step is to select a source language and download [Common Voice (version 4)](https://commonvoice.mozilla.org/en/datasets) for the chosen language code.
+In this recipe, we've chosen French as the source language.
-The final step is to pair the translation audio clips and translation texts with the source speech by downloading Common Voice (version 4) for the selected language code.
+The next step is to pair translation audio clips with the source speech by downloading the corresponding subset of the CVSS dataset.
+In our case, we have to download the French CVSS-C subset, which corresponds to the English translation of the French portion of the Common Voice dataset.

-CVSS dataset can be downloaded from [here](https://github.com/google-research-datasets/cvss).
-Common Voice can be downloaded from [here](https://commonvoice.mozilla.org/en/datasets).
+At this point, you should have two distinct folders: the first one containing the Common Voice data and the second one containing the CVSS data.

+> Note: In the recipe, we frequently employ the terms `src_data` and `tgt_data`.
+> `src_data` refers to the source language data (Common Voice).
+> `tgt_data` refers to the target language data (CVSS).

 ## Installing Extra Dependencies
 Before proceeding, ensure you have installed the necessary additional dependencies.
 To do this, simply run the following command in your terminal: